NIH Mid-Level Leadership Program

 Applications are assessed by the IC Executive Office, which provides final ranked nominations for both Series to NIHTC within two weeks of receiving the applications.

-The NIHTC confirms selections within one week and provides registration/obligation details.
+The NIHTC confirms selections within two weeks and provides registration/obligation details.

 NIH Training Center